salmanalam001/EduConnect/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for powering our recommendations
-- All contributors who have helped shape EduPath AI
+- All contributors who have helped shape EduConnect
 - The amazing open-source community
 - Universities and educational institutions for their support